HR Technology Trends 2022 You Can’t Afford to Miss Out on

 I believe talent pools will come back into fashion, and I will be looking for vendors to find innovative ways to share the talent pools between large corporate divisions, and ideally, between unaffiliated employers.

-You mentioned talent pools, how do you look at innovation in this area come 2022?
+You mentioned talent pools, how do you look at innovation in this area come 2023?

 Ward: Job boards have done this “shared talent pool” for 30 years, but there has yet to be any real collaboration of the employers to support a model that goes beyond paying for a subscription to the pool.

-Sadly, I don’t see innovation occurring in the job board industry, but some point solutions will do very well white labeling their tech in this market, assuming that job board operators are at least looking into their options.
+Sadly, I don’t see innovation occurring in the job board industry, but some point solutions will do very well white labeling their technology in this market, assuming that job board operators are at least looking into their options.

 Recruitment process outsourcing, and indirectly, staffing, and search firms, have also been moving talent around in “virtual” talent pools, albeit at a premium rate, and with limited or dated technology.
 Like job boards, innovation in this category will likely not happen internally, but via acquisitions, white labeling, and hopefully, alliances, and partnerships.

-What types of HR technology will come to the fore in 2022?
+What types of HR technology will come to the fore in 2023?

 Ward: Technology can certainly enable sharing of talent pools, perhaps similar to how employers used to chip in to attract candidates to a job fair, then share that talent pool in a somewhat visible way.

-The biggest changes will be in the tech solutions that can make it easy to offer “rotation assignments” as a way to share talent, event with competitors.
+The biggest changes will be in the technology solutions that can make it easy to offer “rotation assignments” as a way to share talent, event with competitors.
 Sounds a bit like Upwork and the gig economy?

 Talent marketplaces could accomplish this in a way that is better for the worker, thanks to blockchain and other new technologies, all of which will now have their chance to rise to the challenge.